Have you just discovered there were things you didn’t know about job search?

 Enter the four stages of competence. *credit Wikipedia

-If you haven’t had to look for a job within the last year, then do you really know how to look for a job?
-Let me ask you this.
+If you haven’t had to look for a job within the last year, doesn’t it make sense that there are things you didn’t know about job search?

 Pay attention to the green bars!
 Those represent the percent of hires.
 The blue bars are interviews.